 Revel the untapped information about frontend vs backend editor.
-Keep a clear idea of how works frontend editor and backend editor and their benefits, setting, and more.
+Keep a clear idea of how works frontend editor and backend editor and their benefits, and more.
 Let’s start to explain.

 Frontend Editor- Explain, Setting, Tool & Process

-With the help of a front-end editor, you can edit and delete various components without using the dashboard.
-Using a front-end editor saves a lot of time because you don’t need to remember all the changes you made.
-You can also make changes to a front-end component very quickly by using the drag and drop front-end editor tool.
+A frontend editor saves a lot of time because you do not need to remember all the changes you made.
+You can also change front-end components quickly by using the drag and drop front-end editor tool.

 Divi WordPress Frontend Editor Tool

 One basic feature of a front-end editor is enabling users to drag and drop different elements on the webpage.
 Also, you can see a live preview if the option is available to the editor chosen for the frontend editing.
 Besides, adding custom CSS to a page becomes easier for the developers through the front-end editor.

 The global elements of the front-end editor help to change the settings of the entire website.
 Undoing and redoing any change of the website is easier while using a front-end editor.
 Saving and managing become easier while using a front-end editor because you do not need to use the dashboard.